Exploring the variation across countries in access to faecal microbiota transplantation (FMT)

-The main focus is on learning from a range of countries including, but not confined to UK, Italy, France, Australia and Canada.
+The main focus was on learning from a range of countries, including the UK, Italy, Australia and Canada.
+The project included:

 - A rapid evidence assessment to synthesise the knowledge base on the availability of FMT for patients with recurring C. difficile infection.